- 01 You Must Initialize a Disk Before Logical Disk Manager Can Access It

 Step 3.
 When asked to select User or Group, choose the "Advanced" option first.
 In the Common Queries, select "Find Now", which will give a list of search results of user names.

-Generally, Windows adds four user groups to the Security, including Authenticated users, Administrators, Users, and System.
+Generally, Windows adds four user groups to the Security, including Authenticated users, Administrators, Users, and systems.
 If you add just Administrators and System, you'll disallow to access the disk and even read its properties such as the used & free space.
-That's why you need to add the Users account into the Security.
+That's why you need to add the User's account into the Security.

 Scroll down to find the "Authenticated Users", by clicking "OK" to add it.